Klasmart-Engineering/klasmart-xapi-service/README.md

 - The [Bitbucket view](https://bitbucket.org/calmisland/h5p-xapi-server/addon/pipelines/deployments) can be accessed from the sidebar via the Deployments tab.
 - The [Jira view](https://calmisland.atlassian.net/jira/software/c/projects/DAS/deployments?startDate=-3m&endDate=now) can be accessed from the sidebar of Jira via the Deployments tab.

-The Bitbucket pipeline builds and pushes a new docker image to the _Kidsloop Infra_ account every time code is merged into the `alpha` or `production` branch.
-Making the actual deployment requires another step, which differs between alpha and production.

-### Alpha

-1. Head over to the [ECS service](https://ap-northeast-2.console.aws.amazon.com/ecs/home?region=ap-northeast-2#/clusters/kidsloop-alpha/services/kidsloop-alpha-xapi/details) in the _Kidsloop Dev_ account.
-2. Click "Update" in the top right corner.
-3. Check the "Force new deployment" checkbox.
-4. Click "Skip to review"
-5. Click "Update service.

-### Production

-Make a PR in the [kidsloop-infra](https://bitbucket.org/calmisland/kidsloop-infra/src/main/) repository, using [this merged PR](https://bitbucket.org/calmisland/kidsloop-infra/pull-requests/148) as a template.

 ### Alpha info